shipyardapp/Shipyard-Documentation/docs/blueprint-library/domo/domo-download-card.md

 ---
 id: domo-download-card
-title: Domo Template - Download Card to Shipyard
+title: Domo Template - Download Card to Platform
 hide_title: true
-sidebar_label: Download Card to Shipyard
+sidebar_label: Download Card to Platform
-description: Information about Shipyard's low-code Domo Download Card to Shipyard blueprint.
+description: Information about Platform's low-code Domo Download Card to Platform blueprint.
 Download the contents of a Domo card as a PPT, CSV, or XLSX file.
 keywords:
   - domo
   - blueprint
   - template
 ---

-# Domo - Download Card to Shipyard
+# Domo - Download Card to Platform

 ## Overview